foopgp/bash-libs/man/bl-pgpid.1.md

 :   Generate an OpenPGP key pair (public and secret) according to foopgp
     standards.

-tocken_check
+avatar

+:   Resize and add new IMAGE inside OpenPGP certificate (and revoke any
+    previous image)

+token_check

-:   Check if OpenPGP tocken is correctly configured for pgpid ; may
+:   Check if OpenPGP token is correctly configured for pgpid ; may
     output informations.